jdevfullstack-tutorials/frontend-backend-fullstack/README.md

 How computers
 communicate would depend on the protocol.

-Back then, we had File Transfer Protocol.
+Back then, we had File Transfer Protocol
+(and other protocols).
 Instead of wanting less, we wanted more, so that information could be accessible to all with less hassle.
 (Take note,